Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Simulation Study

 \section{Simulation Study}

-In this section, we conduct a simulation study to evaluate the performance of discrete-time linear mixed model estimators when data are generated under continuous-time recruitment.
-Section \ref{sec:continuous_recruitment} provides a framework for conceptualizing the transition from discrete-time to continuous-time recruitment patterns, but adding such structures directly into analytical models is computationally challenging due to the high-dimensional correlation structure, even when using Markov Chain Monte Carlo maximum likelihood approximation.\cite{Samuel2024} We therefore generate data using continuous-time recruitment, but analyze these data using discrete-time working models.
-This reflects the common practice in analyzing cross-sectional SW-CRTs,\cite{Nevins2024} and we thus aim to evaluate the credibility of discrete-time linear mixed models under model misspecification that arises from continuoue-time individual recruitment.
-The simulation scenarios are summarized in Table \ref{tab:overview} for ease of reference.
+In this section, we conduct a simulation study to evaluate the performance of the discrete-time linear mixed model estimators when data are generated under continuous-time recruitment.
+The framework presented in Section~ \ref{sec:continuous_recruitment} provides a basis for conceptualizing the transition from discrete-time to continuous-time recruitment patterns.
+We generate data under continuous-time recruitment and analyze them using both discrete-time and CTD working models.
+Since the discrete-time approach reflects common practice in the analysis of cross-sectional SW-CRTs,\cite{Nevins2024} our primary goal is to evaluate the reliability of discrete-time linear mixed models under the model misspecification that arises from continuous-time individual recruitment.
+We additionally consider the CTD working structure, which serves as an additional benchmark when feasible.
+The simulation scenarios are summarized in Table~ \ref{tab:overview} for ease of reference.